Daniel-Omoaregba/alx-higher_level_programming/0x00-python-hello_world/README.md

 This is the alx project Hello World
-Tgis prohects covers the following tasks
+This projects covers the following tasks
+- write a shelll script that runs a Python script -write a python script that prints exactly "Programming is like building a multilingual puzzle